bashtools/mokctl/docs/package.md

 ### Keeping the same IP addresses

-If, when we have a full cluster, we stop the cluster components, the re-start them, there is a distinct possibility that the master node (or load balancer) will get a different IP address.If this happens then the worker nodes will not be able to contact the master node.
-In fact, none of the nodes like coming up with different IP addresses to the one's they had previoiusly.
+If, when we have a full cluster, we stop the cluster components, then re-start them, there is a distinct possibility that the master node (or load balancer) will get a different IP address.
+If this happens then the worker nodes will not be able to contact the master node.
+In fact, none of the nodes work properly if they re-start with different IP addresses.

 The same problem exists with Kind.
-The use-case for kind is that when finished with the cluster it should be deleted using `kind`, not stopped using `docker`.
+Kind does not mention this use case and their [Cluster Lifecycle](https://kind.sigs.k8s.io/docs/design/initial/#cluster-lifecycle) suggests that the user is expected to delete the cluster using the `kinddelete cluster` command, rather than stop it using `docker stop`.

 **Action**

 A quick [duckduckgo](https://duckduckgo.com) search came up with: [Assign static IP to Docker container - Stack Overflow](https://stackoverflow.com/questions/27937185/assign-static-ip-to-docker-container).
-This might be a simple option.
+This might be a simple solution.

 ### Errors in Logs

 Errors show up in the logs - use `journalctl -xef` to see them.
-In particular it shows that the kubelets can see all containers - not just the containers local to itself, and they think that there's a problem.
+In particular it shows that the kubelets can see all containers running on the host, even those in the other containers.
+The kubelet gets confused because it can't find the container files the kernel says it has.
 This might use precious cpu but does not seem to cause any other problems.

 **Action**